“Storytelling” guide – first edition for foundations

 Sign Up for Free Download of Guide

 WHAT’S NEW: We’re working on a new and improved second edition of “Storytelling and Social Change” for an audience of nonprofits and activists.
 We’re taking the best ideas from the first edition, adding excellent new content, and putting it all in a streamlined publication that provides practical how-to guidance and worksheets on every step of social-change storytelling.
-Expected release date is November 2014.
+Expected release in Winter 2014.
 Read below for information on the first edition, which is for grantmakers.

 STORYTELLING AND SOCIAL CHANGE: A STRATEGY GUIDE FOR GRANTMAKERS is the first comprehensive publication of its kind.
 Based on over 75 interviews with grantmakers, communications experts and storytellers of all sorts, the guide serves grantmakers interested in so-called “narrative strategies” for their funding and communications programs.